 It is often observed that for Mordecai Kaplan (and others) democracy was the religion of America.

 The Kaplan Center appreciates our grant from the Jewish Partnership for Democracy: A More Perfect Union.
-This grant allows us to embark on a “religious” journey from this February through next October.
-Each month we will select and distribute to our friends and partners a passage from Mordecai Kaplan or one of his students and collaborators.
+This grant allowed us to embark on a “religious” journey from February through October 2024.
+Each month we selected a passage from Mordecai Kaplan or one of his students and collaborators.

 FEBRUARY 2024